ahelal/ansible-concourse/README.md

 ## Overview

-I am a big fan of concourse CI, not so much bosh.
-This role will install concourse CI binaries.
+I am a big fan of concourse.
+This role will install and manage concourse.

 ## Examples